 The Company may be required under Federal Reserve Board regulations to maintain reserves, generally consisting of cash, interest-bearing deposits with the Federal Reserve Bank or noninterest-earning accounts with qualifying banks, against its transaction accounts.
-Required reserves were \$8.4 million and \$2.3 million at December 31, 2018 and 2017, respectively.
+Required reserves were \$11.6 million and \$8.4 million at December 31, 2019 and 2018, respectively.

-Securities.
-The Company may classify its securities as either trading, held to maturity or available for sale.
-Trading securities are held principally for resale and recorded at their fair values.
-Unrealized gains and losses on trading securities are included immediately in earnings.
-Held-to-maturity securities are those which the Company has the positive intent and ability to hold to maturity and are reported at amortized cost.
-Available-for-sale securities consist of securities not classified as trading securities nor as held-to-maturity securities.
-Unrealized holding gains and unrealized losses, net of tax, on available-for-sale securities are excluded from earnings and reported in accumulated other comprehensive income.
-Gains and losses on the sale of securities are determined using the specific-identification method.
-Premiums and discounts on securities available for sale and held to maturity are recognized in interest income using the interest method over the period to maturity.
+(1) Organization and Summary of Significant Accounting Principles, Continued ebt Securities.
+The Company may classify its debt securities as either trading, held to maturity or available for sale.
+Trading debt securities are held principally for resale and recorded at their fair values.
+Unrealized gains and losses on trading debt securities are included immediately in earnings.
+Held-to-maturity debt securities are those which the Company has the positive intent and ability to hold to maturity and are reported at amortized cost.
+Available-for-sale debt securities consist of debt securities not classified as trading debt securities nor as held-to-maturity debt securities.
+Unrealized holding gains and unrealized losses, net of tax, on available-for-sale debt securities are excluded from earnings and reported in accumulated other comprehensive income.
+Gains and losses on the sale of debt securities are determined using the specific-identification method.
+Premiums and discounts on debt securities available for sale and held to maturity are recognized in interest income using the interest method over the period to maturity.

-The Company assesses individual securities in its investment securities portfolio for impairment at least on a quarterly basis, and more frequently when economic or market conditions warrant such an evaluation.
-An investment is impaired if the fair value of the security is less than its carrying value at the financial statement date.
-When a security is impaired, the Company then determines whether this impairment is temporary or other-than-temporary.
-In estimating other-than-temporary impairment ("OTTI") losses, management assesses whether it intends to sell, or it is more likely than not that it will be required to sell, a security in an unrealized loss position before recovery of its amortized cost basis.
+The Company assess individual debt securities in its investment portfolio for impairment at least on a quarterly basis, and more frequently when economic or market conditions warrant such an evaluation.
+An investment is impaired if the fair value of the debt security is less than its carrying value at the consolidated financial statement date.
+When a debt security is impaired, the Company then determines whether this impairment is temporary or other-than-temporary.
+In estimating other-than-temporary impairment ("OTTI") losses, management assesses whether it intends to sell, or it is more likely than not it will be required to sell, a debt security in an unrealized loss position before recovery of its amortized cost basis.
 If either of these criteria is met, the entire difference between amortized cost and fair value is recognized in earnings.
-For securities that do not meet the aforementioned criteria, the amount of impairment recognized in earnings is limited to the amount related to credit losses, while impairment related to other factors is recognized in accumulated other comprehensive income.
+For debt securities that do not meet the aforementioned criteria, the amount of impairment recognized in earnings is limited to the amount related to credit losses, while impairment related to other factors is recognized in accumulated other comprehensive income.
 Management utilizes cash flow models to segregate impairments to distinguish between impairment related to credit losses and impairment related to other factors.